openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/variables.rst

       is an empty string.

    :term:`SPDX_PACKAGE_URLS`
-      A space separated list of Package URLs ("PURLs") for the software package.
+      A space-separated list of Package URLs ("PURLs") for the software package.
       The first item in this list will be listed as the ``packageUrl`` property of the packages, and all PURLs (including the first one) will be listed as external references.
-The default value is an auto generated ``pkg:yocto`` PURL based on the recipe name, version, and layer name.
+The default value is an auto-generated ``pkg:yocto`` PURL based on the recipe name, version, and layer name.
 Override this variable to replace the default, otherwise append or prepend to add additional PURLs.